MinchinWeb/blog.minchin.ca/content/20180602-trip-to-the-ocean.md

 plants seemed greener, and I ate some of the best Fish & Chips I've eaten (and I like Fish and Chips).

-One of our days there, I joined a tour up the coast.
-The boat was a catamaran and fast (25-ish knots) and so we were able to travel relatively far.
+One of my days there, I joined a tour up the coast.
+The boat was a catamaran and thus fast (25-ish knots) and so we were able to travel relatively far.
 I'd hoped to see whales, but it turned out to be the wrong season.
 But we were luckly enough to see some Grizzly bears in the wild!

 <div markdown=1 class="text-center">
 ![Grizzly Bears]({filename}images/2018/grizzley_bears_2.jpg)